Can Foam Rolling Help With Stress and Anxiety? | 321 STRONG Answers

 ### How long should I foam roll to reduce stress?

-Ten minutes is enough for a meaningful parasympathetic response.
+Ten minutes is enough for a real parasympathetic response.
 Focus on the upper back, traps, and hips at a slow, deliberate pace.
 Speed is counterproductive here.
 The goal is sustained pressure and controlled breathing, not fast passes.

 ### Is morning or evening better for stress-relief rolling?